Home Compare NTAP vs ORCL

 Profitability

-Both rank well on profitability, but NetApp, Inc. still holds a clear edge.
+Both look solid on profitability, though NetApp, Inc. still holds the stronger peer position.

 NTAP